seigiakatsuka/seigiakatsuka/README.md

 ## Hi there 👋

+I'm Minuit, a Web developer based in North Carolina

+I mostly work on frontend projects and a little bit of backend - Next.js, TypeScript

+I use Figma to build my wireframes and mockups.

+## Tools and Tech

+- Next.js, TypeScript, Tailwind
+- Figma, Notion, Motion.io

+## About me

+- Self-taught developer working freelance full-time since 2024
+- Father to some awesome kids
+- I have a dog, Itachi, he's chill and loves everyone who gives him head pats
+- Love Video games and anime, can get lost for hours in them
+- I like building things and learning new skills, even "useless" ones
 <!--
 **seigiakatsuka/seigiakatsuka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.